The legend of a vampire Count living in the gloomy foothills of Transylvania stems from the real, bloody life of Vlad the Impaler.

 Though the legend of his head over the gates of Constantinople survives, there was little mention of his body after his death.
 To this day, the story of his descendants remains a mystery, perhaps only living on through the fictional accounts of Bram Stoker and Count Dracula.

-After this look at Vlad the Impaler, check out these five legends that have a basis in incredibly creepy facts.
+After this look at Vlad the Impaler, the real Dracula, check out these five legends that have a basis in incredibly creepy facts.
 Then, take a look inside Dracula’s castle.
 Finally, meet Elizabeth Bathory, the “blood countess,” as well as the real English queen known as Bloody Mary.